-Will you host a single screening or use the film to spur ongoing efforts?
-Will you steer a panel or discussion toward a specific topic or let the participants pursue whatever issues they choose?
-Be sure to include your event partners in the decision-making process.
-Being clear about your goals will make it much easier to structure the event, target publicity and evaluate results.
+Will you host a single screening or use the film to spur ongoing efforts in your community?
+Will you steer a panel or discussion towards a specific topic or let the audience pursue whatever issues they choose?
+Be sure to include your event partners in the decisionmaking process.
+Being clear about your goals will make it much easier to structure the event, target publicity and evaluate your results.

-Structure your event to match your event to your goals.
+Structure your event so that it matches your goals.

 Do you need an outside facilitator, translator or sign language interpreter?
 If your goal is to share information beyond what is included in the film, are there local experts on the topic who should be present?
-How large a group do you want?
-(Large groups are appropriate for information exchanges.
-Small groups allow for more intensive dialogue.)
+How large an audience do you want?
+(Large groups are appropriate for information exchanges; small groups allow for more intensive dialogue.)